 Rare Candy: The orbs at the top of Mysidia Tower which increase a specific stat on a random party member by 10 points.

-Retroactive Legacy: Originally, Kain from FFIV was named after Ricard as an in-joke/Shout-Out.
+Retroactive Legacy: Originally, Kain from FFIV shared the same surname Ricard as an in-joke/Shout-Out.
 The GBA remake of II continued the injoke by giving its playable dragoon the surname Highwind, and the little boy who survived the poisoning of Deist the name Kain.

-Sealed Evil in a Can: The portal to Hell was closed in the distant past using Ultima, until The Emperor somehow breaks the seal and brings Pandaemnium back into the world.
+Sealed Evil in a Can: The portal to Hell was closed in the distant past using Ultima, until the Emperor somehow breaks the seal and brings Pandaemonium back into the world.

 Sequence Breaking: The dungeons can only be visited in the order the game lets you due to such locations being inaccessible until you acquire the next MacGuffin or a new mode of transportation.
 The towns however, can be visited in any order you like because right as you start the game you're free to wander the world as you wish.
 Beef Gates will hamper your efforts, but if you want you can head to Mysidia the second you leave Altair and, with enough level grinding to earn the cash, purchase some of the best spells and equipment in the game there.

-Shout-Out: In the rerelease, Cid's tiny airship is gobbled up by the Dreadnaught in another homage to Square's favorite film, A New Hope.
+Shout-Out: In the rerelease, Cid's tiny airship is gobbled up by the Dreadnought in another homage to Square's favorite film, A New Hope.